4di03/4di03/README.md

 ## Hi There 👋

+I'm interested in solving challenging problems in a variety of domains spanning artificial intelligence, distributed computing, quantum physics, and more.
+Working at the intersection of software engineering and machine learning, I am eager to apply my skills to tackle real-world problems and drive lasting impact.

 💻 Tech Stack:
 - Python, JavaScript, Go, SQL, C++, C, Java
 - Git, Docker, Kubernetes, MongoDB, AWS, Kafka . . .